 Re-measurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised in the period in which they occur, directly in other comprehensive income.
-They are included in Other Comprehensive Income in the Statement of Changes in Equity and in the Balance Sheet.
-Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognised immediately in Statement of Profit and Loss as past service cost.
+They are included in retained earnings in the Statement of Changes in Equity and in the Balance Sheet.
+Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognised immediately in Statement of profit and loss as past service cost.

-The classification of the company's net obligation into current and non- current is as per the actuarial valuation report.
+The classification of the company's net obligation into current and non-current is as per the actuarial valuation report.